Oil rallies as Saudi promises to cut export - Article - BNN

 Reuters,

-Oil rose around 3 per cent on Tuesday, a day after U.S. oil producer Anadarko said it would cut capital spending plans and Saudi Arabia vowed to reduce crude exports to help curb global oversupply.
+Oil rose 3.3 per cent on Tuesday, the highest close in more than a month, a day after U.S. oil producer Anadarko said it would cut capital spending plans and Saudi Arabia vowed to reduce crude exports to help curb global oversupply.

-Lower oil prices in June and July may be affecting U.S. shale production, said Mark Watkins, regional investment manager at U.S. Bank.
+The lower oil prices in June and July may have been affecting U.S. shale production, said Mark Watkins, regional investment manager at U.S. Bank.

 "Companies are not drilling as fast they had been in the beginning of 2017," he said, "They’re not producing as much because it’s much less profitable with prices in the low US$40s."